matiassequeira/docker_explorer/README.md

 This tool scans (for the moment) Dockerhub images that match a given keyword in order to find "forgotten" secrets.
 The scan engine used is a modified fork from [Whispers](https://github.com/Skyscanner/whispers).

-Using the tool, I found numerous AWS credentials, SSH private keys, databases, API keys, etc. It’s an interesting tool to add to the bug hunter / pentester arsenal.
-If you a DevOps or Security Engineer, you might want to integrate the scan engine in your CI/CD for your Docker images.
+Using the tool, I found numerous AWS credentials, SSH private keys, databases, API keys, etc. It’s an interesting tool to add to the bug hunter / pentester arsenal, not only for the possibility of finding secrets, but for fingerprinting an organization.
+If you are a DevOps or Security Engineer, you might want to integrate the scan engine to your CI/CD for your Docker images.

 ## Prerequisites: